Scale3-Labs/langtrace-recipes/langtrace-features/evaluations/evaluations.md

 ### 4. Annotate your data

-Still in the annotations tab.
+Head over to the annotations tab.
 Select your desired trace and annotate it based on factual accuracy and quality.
 You can also create your own tests to annotate data by clicking the create test button.

 Think of annotations as manual evaluations.